IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 	d.
 Put these changes in the origin/master branch by clicking **Push**.

-2. To verify that your new code was deployed, go to the **Build & Deploy** Pipeline page and wait until you see that the deploy stage has completed successfully.
-Then, click the URL link located in the *Last Execution Result* section of the Deploy stage.
+2. To verify that your new code was deployed, go to the Build & Deploy Pipeline page and wait until you see that the deploy stage completed successfully.
+Then, on the Deploy stage, click the URL link in the Last Execution Result section.
 Your updated app is shown.

 <a name='grow'></a>
 ## Grow your project